Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Methodology

-A key challenge in using VLMs for planning is the verification of their outputs.
-Erroneous outputs may result in failures, either at the task-level due to contradictory problems or at the motion-level due to collisions or reachability constraints.
-To ground VLMs with failure reasoning, we implement a 3-step corrective planning (CP) approach, which involves \textit{re-prompting} the model with the failure feedback to \textit{revise} the PDDL problem, and then \textit{replanning} using the revised PDDL problem.
-We denote the failure feedback as $\mathcal{E}$, which contains the feedback from the task planner or from MTC.
+The original \vilain uses a symbolic planner to validate and revise syntactic errors in the generated PDDL problems.
+However, this ignores geometrical constraints not captured by the symbolic planner, resulting in motion planning failures due to inter-arm collisions, unreachable objects, and nonexistent objects or locations.
+These errors can be resolved by obtaining feedback from the motion planner and prompting \vilain to revise the PDDLs by adding geometrical constraints (e.g., \texttt{(CanNotReach a\_bot, knife, knife\_holder)}) and modifying incorrect predicates.
+To realize this feedback loop, we implement a 3-step corrective planning (CP) approach as shown in~\cref{fig:cp_overview}, which involves \textit{re-prompting} the model with the failure feedback to \textit{revise} the PDDL problem, and then \textit{replanning} using the revised PDDL problem.
+We denote the failure feedback as $\mathcal{E}$.
+In \vilaintamp, we consider 2-layer feedback from either the task planner or the MTC module.

-\textbf{Grounding VLMs with Motion Failure Feedback.} A key advantage of the MTC module is that it provides detailed feedback and failure introspection capabilities.
-When motion planning fails, the MTC returns feedback containing the following three components: 1) \textbf{default failure comments} provided by the MTC planning module, 2) the \textbf{task execution trace}, which indicates at which step failure occurred, and 3) a \textbf{synthesized message} that extracts semantically meaningful motion-level feedback from both the comments and trace.
-We can extract this detailed failure feedback and evaluate the impact of each component for reasoning on manipulation planning failures.
-Example outputs of each MTC feedback component and their implementation details can be found in Appendix A.8.
+\textbf{Extracting Motion Failure Feedback for VLM Reasoning:} MTC provides visual introspection of stage-level failures through its RViz panel, but this information is not programmatically accessible.
+We modify MTC's C++ API to extract failure information after each planning attempt by traversing the task hierarchy and collecting failure comments from nested stages (e.g., collision pairs from IK computation).
+We then cross-reference these with the symbolic action sequence to identify the responsible action and robot arm.
+When motion planning fails, the modified MTC module returns feedback at three levels of abstraction: 1) short failure comments from MTC's internal stage data, 2) the task execution trace indicating at which step failure occurred, and 3) a synthesized natural language message constructed from a template populated with the failed action, robot arm, and specific collision or reachability information. \cref{fig:failure_example} provides an example failure case where a collision occurs between the two robot arms during a food slicing task.